longkukuhi/RoboEye/README.md

 - `log_dir` is the folder dir that stores the ouput log.
 - `task`  specifics using armbenchpick1sample for only use pre-pick images, armbench3t1sample for use both pre-pick and post-pick images.
 - `data_path` is the folder dir that stores the datasets.
-- `finetune` specifics the dir to pre-trained weight of BEiT-3 model.
+- `finetune` specifics the dir to pretrained weight of BEiT-3 model.
 - `vggt_path` specifics the dir to re-trained weight of VGGT model.